zxbodya/router1-app-template/readme.md

 For setting those variables - you can create `.env` file at project root.

+## React Hot Loader

+Configuration is not complete, and right now is not in usable state by default.

+To fix it you need to add `module.hot.accept` code.
+See https://github.com/gaearon/react-hot-loader#getting-started for details(step 4).

 ## Production compilation and server

 Build sources: